-With the intent to qualify as a RIC, TYG and NTG each intend to make cash distributions of its investment company taxable income and capital gains to common shareholders.
-As RICs, TTP, NDP, TPZ and TEAF each intend to make cash distributions of its investment company taxable income and capital gains to common stockholders.
+As RICs, TYG, NTG, TTP, NDP, TPZ and TEAF each intend to make cash distributions of its investment company taxable income and capital gains to common stockholders.
 In addition, on an annual basis, TYG, NTG, TTP, NDP, TPZ and TEAF each may distribute additional capital gains in the last calendar quarter if necessary to meet minimum distribution requirements and thus avoid being subject to excise taxes.
 Distributions paid to stockholders in excess of investment company taxable income and net realized gains will be treated as return of capital to stockholders.